marceloverdijk/lesscss-maven-plugin/README.md

 + force (boolean) - When true forces the LESS compiler to always compile the LESS sources.
 By default LESS sources are only compiled when modified (including imports) or the CSS stylesheet does not exists.
 Default value is: false.
 + includes (String[]) - List of files to include.
 Specified as fileset patterns which are relative to the source directory.
 Default value is: { "**\/*.less" }
 + lessJs (String) - The location of the LESS JavasSript file.
++ watch (boolean) - When true the plugin watches the sourceDirectory and recompiles the included files after they changed.
+The process can be stopped by killing it.
+Default value is: false.
++ watchInterval (int) - The interval in milliseconds the plugin waits between the check for file changes.
+Default value is: 1000 ms.

 List sources